Porcelain table lamp from the first half of the 20th century

 Description

-At the base, two handles are adorned with relief masks, decorated with fine gold and always gold, featuring floral profiles and Greek motifs that embellish the lamp.
+At the base, two handles decorated with relief masks, adorned with fine gold and always gold, feature floral profiles and Greek motifs that embellish the lamp.

 The lampshade is handcrafted, octagonal, made of light blue silk, edged with gold trim.